merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro.md

 ### Resource linking

-To stay consistent you should favour the use of relative paths with a leading slash.
+To stay consistent you should favour the use of relative paths with a leading slash in all your view files.
 Link to resources relatively to the `project`-folder **with** a leading slash.

 ```html